FAQ: Is there any way to "set" dye in purchased clothing or fabric?

 True Dye Fixatives, an all-purpose solution

-There is only one type of product that you can buy that will actually set dye regardless of its type.
-A product called Retayne, sold by local quilter's supply shops as well as by most mail-order dye supply houses (see Sources for Dyeing Supplies),
+There is only one type of product that you can buy that will actually set dye, even long after dyeing.
+A catiomnic dye fixative, called Retayne, sold by local quilter's supply shops as well as by most mail-order dye supply houses (see Sources for Dyeing Supplies),

 is recommended for fixing dyes in commercially purchased cotton